In this guide

 EU citizen, want a full Dutch bank from day one: Bunq allows remote sign-up for EU citizens and functions as a proper Dutch bank account.
 More expensive, but fully Dutch.

-Have your BSN, want a free account: ING Betaalrekening has no monthly fee.
+Have your BSN, want a standard Dutch bank: ING Betaalrekening costs approximately €2.45/month.
 Good app, English support.
 Apply online.

-Have your BSN, want English-first experience: ABN AMRO tends to have a slightly more expat-friendly onboarding. €1.95/month.
+Have your BSN, want English-first experience: ABN AMRO tends to have a slightly more expat-friendly onboarding.
+Also approximately €2.45/month.

 On an expat package: Many expat packages include a referral to ABN AMRO or ING’s expat desk.
 Ask your relocation contact.